Mistresses (American TV series) season 1: Savi

 As the season begins, Savi and her husband Harry are unsuccessfully trying to get pregnant, due to Harry's sperm morphology.
 This causes Harry to emotionally pull away from Savi, which leads her into sleeping with her co-worker Dominic.
 Devastated over what she had done, Savi reveals the affair to her friends.
 However, April is disgusted and turns her back on Savi, adding to her pain.
 Savi begins to avoid Dominic at work, and even goes to her boss to get off of a case she shares with him.
-However the plan backfires when Dom gets reassigned instead.
+However, the plan backfires when Dom is reassigned instead.
 After this, April makes up with a distraught Savi.

-Shortly after, Savi discovers that she is pregnant but she is unsure who the father of the baby is.
+Shortly after, Savi discovers that she is pregnant, but she is unsure who the father of the baby is.
 Savi decides to secretly get a paternity test to find out the real father of the baby.
 When Harry finds out about her pregnancy, he is initially happy, until Savi reveals to him that she had an affair with Dom.
 After Harry moves out, Savi informs Dom that she is pregnant, but she fully intends to fix her marriage with Harry and raise the baby with him, whether it is Dom's or not.
 Adding to this, when Joss finds out that Savi told only Karen and April about her affair and pregnancy, she is so hurt that she moves out.

 Still hurt over his wife's betrayal, Harry informs Savi that if the baby isn't his, he will be asking for a divorce.
 Due to this, Savi decides to hide the paternity test when she receives the results in the mail.
 However, when Savi and Joss patch up their relationship, Savi entrusts Joss with holding on to the paternity test results.
 With Harry out of the house, Savi begins to rely on Dominic, and the two begin to get closer.
 Unbeknownst to Savi, Harry steals the test results from Joss and discovers that the father of Savi's baby is indeed Dominic.

 When Joss takes Savi away to Palm Springs for her birthday, Savi decides that whoever the father is, that is the person she should be with.
 So, as she heads back to L.A. to retrieve the envelope, she gets into a car accident.
 Savi and her unborn baby survive the accident, only to discover that even though Harry knows that Dom's the father, he still wants to be with Savi and help her raise the baby.
-When Dom learns that he is the father, he fully intends to win Savi over.
-Unfortunately, before Savi can answer who she really wants to be with, she falls unconscious and begins coding.
+When Dom learns he is the father, he fully intends to win Savi over.
+Unfortunately, before Savi can answer who she wants to be with, she falls unconscious and begins coding.